 What is Spacelift?

-Spacelift is an infrastructure as code (IaC) management platform that automates deployment, testing, and governance for tools like Terraform, OpenTofu, Pulumi, and CloudFormation.
-It functions as a CI/CD layer purpose-built for infrastructure, combining GitOps workflows, drift detection, and policy-as-code through Open Policy Agent (OPA).
+Spacelift is an infrastructure orchestration platform built for the AI-accelerated software era.
+It manages the full lifecycle for both traditional infrastructure as code and AI-provisioned infrastructure, supporting tools like Terraform, OpenTofu, Pulumi, CloudFormation, Kubernetes, and Ansible.
+Spacelift functions as a CI/CD layer purpose-built for infrastructure, combining GitOps workflows, drift detection, and policy as code through Open Policy Agent (OPA).

 Spacelift includes features such as role-based access control, dependency handling, secrets management, and context-aware policies.
 Infrastructure changes can be triggered directly from Git events, and teams can manage approvals and workflows through a visual interface.

-Unlike general-purpose CI/CD systems, Spacelift is designed specifically for IaC, making it easier to enforce security and governance while maintaining developer velocity.
+Unlike general-purpose CI/CD systems, Spacelift is designed specifically for infrastructure orchestration, making it easier to enforce security and governance while maintaining developer velocity.

 Key differences between Terraform Cloud and Spacelift

-The main difference between Spacelift and Terraform Cloud is that Spacelift offers a more flexible, VCS-driven automation platform that supports multiple IaC tools, while Terraform Cloud is a managed service focused exclusively on the Terraform workflow.
+The main difference between Spacelift and Terraform Cloud is that Spacelift offers a more flexible, multi-tool infrastructure orchestration platform with AI-powered capabilities, while Terraform Cloud is a managed service focused exclusively on the Terraform workflow.

 1. Workflows & IaC support